 Designer Ideas Limited, the award-winning ethical bedmaker known as Warren Evans called in the administrators on 6 February in spite of strong Christmas sales.
 The London bed and furniture manufacturer has 14 showrooms across the Capital and the South-East of England and a manufacturing site in Walthamstow, North-East London.

 The company was founded in 1978 by Texas-born Warren Evans Adams who was 17 years old.
 The furniture maker opened his first showroom in 1985 and expanded the business steadily by gradually building a reputation as a green and ethical furniture maker.
 The company only uses wood from sustainable sources and boasts a biomass boiler in its workshop that uses timber offcuts as fuel, which cuts down on landfill waste.

-Warren Evans, which is headquartered in Camden, North London, nearby to Company Debt’s Shoreditch Office, reported pre-tax profits of £837,500 on sales of £27.3m last year and had been seeking investment since November 2017.
+Warren Evans, which is headquartered in Camden, North London, reported pre-tax profits of £837,500 on sales of £27.3m last year and had been seeking investment since November 2017.